Linguistic landscape: Multilingualism and monolingualism in signs

 The languages used in public signs indicate what languages are locally relevant, or give evidence of what languages are becoming locally relevant (Hult 2009; Kasanga 2012).
 In many multilingual countries, multilingual signs and packaging are taken for granted, especially as merchants try to attract as many customers as possible or people realize that they serve a multilingual community (Hult, 2014).
 In other places, it is a matter of law, as in Quebec, where signs cannot be in English only, but must include French (Bill 101, Charte de la langue française).
+In Jerusalem it is legally required that 50% of a business's sign be in Hebrew.
 In Texas, some signs are required to be in English and Spanish, such as warning signs about consuming alcohol while pregnant.
 Linguistic landscape can also be applied to the study of competing scripts for a single language.
 For example, after the breakup of the Soviet Union, some signs in Mongolia were erected in the traditional Mongolian script, not just Cyrillic (Grivelet 2001).
 Similarly, in some Cherokee speaking communities, street signs and other public signage is written with the Cherokee syllabary (Bender 2008).
 Also, license plates in Greek Cyprus have been printed with Greek or Roman letters in different eras.